 Also playing a part in this somewhat political, somewhat naturalistic plot is Dreyfus (Gary Oldman), leader of the surviving humans.
 Oldman’s portrayal of Dreyfus is reminiscent of his portrayal of Commissioner Gordon in Christopher Nolan’s Batman trilogy, which isn’t entirely a bad thing.
 Still, it would have been nice to see a fresher character that added a somewhat different dynamic to the film.
 Instead, Dreyfus disappeared in a film that was primarily about the apes.

 That being said, the apes ran the film from start to finish.
 The visuals were stunning, and the acting was realistic, adding an emotional, human-like layer to an otherwise animalistic breed.
-It was interesting to see how the apes were created in Rise, but more interesting to see how they continued their lives in Dawn.
+It was interesting to see how the apes were created in "Rise of the Planet of the Apes," but more interesting to see how they continued their lives in "Dawn of the Planet of the Apes."
 With the human race dying out, it’s worth a note to wonder if this is how life actually began, and if the human populace was about to be reset, thus cleansing the earth.
 There are several underlying themes here, with nature playing a major role in this, as well as the idea of evolution.

 Final grade?
 A